Linkio Team

 Conclusion

-So, scholarship link building is not dead after all.
-And if this was your initial thought before you read this article, I hope I managed to change your mind!
+Scholarship link building is not dead after all.
+If this was your initial thought before reading this article, we hope we managed to change your mind!